-Use Sound Check to test your broadcast quality:
+Use Sound Check to test your stream quality:

-In the Blast Radio app there is a feature called Sound Check that lets you do a broadcast only you can hear.
+In the Blast Radio app there is a feature called Sound Check that lets you do a stream only you can hear.

-Blast Box: After pairing your Blast Box, tap the broadcast icon on the top right, select Sound Check, then start your broadcast.
+Blast device: After pairing your device, tap the stream icon on the top right, select Sound Check, then start your livestream.
 A yellow ring will appear around your profile picture so you know you're in Sound Check mode.
-From the broadcast drawer you can listen to check your broadcast quality.
+You can listen to yourself to check your stream quality.

-Blast Radio DAW Plugin or Desktop App: To do a Sound Check broadcast, click on the user icon in the top right of the software then select Sound Check.
+Broadcast Software: To do a Sound Check stream, click on the user icon in the top right of the software then select Sound Check.

 Ensure your internet connection is strong:

 When you livestream on Blast Radio, we upload the audio to the cloud in a lossless format and then deliver it in the highest possible quality to listeners.
 Doing this requires a stable and quality internet connection.